 - Auctioneering practice and business terms

-- Authenticity and attribution
+- Authenticity and attribution claims, including negligence

-- World War II restitution
+- World War II restitution and cultural property claims

-- Art loss and damage claims
+- Art fraud claims

 - General commercial litigation